Chinwedolly/Chinwedolly/README.md

 - 👋 Hi, I’m @Chinwedolly
-- 👀 I’m interested in being an active part od the GitHub Community
+- 👀 I’m interested in being an active part of the GitHub Community
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on data analytical tools
 - 📫 How to reach me chinweudeka@gmail.com